South Dakota could be first state to tweak 'Marsy's Law'

 SIOUX FALLS, S.D.
-(AP) - South Dakota voters enthusiastically passed "Marsy's Law" in 2016, joining several states that have embraced the constitutional amendments requiring crime victims to be notified of developments in their cases and giving them other rights.
-Now they're being asked to embrace changes to the amendment to help police and prosecutors cut down on unforeseen bureaucratic problems it has created.
+(AP) - South Dakota voters enthusiastically passed "Marsy's Law" in 2016, joining several states that embraced the constitutional amendments giving crime victims such rights as being notified of developments in their cases.
+Now voters are being asked to support changes to the amendment to help police and prosecutors cut down on unforeseen bureaucratic problems it has created.

 "It means that we get to spend less time with our really high-risk ... victims," Peterson said.